locationtech/geogig/workshop/_sources/workshop.txt

 .. figure:: ../img/to_digitize.png

 Right click on the layer name in the layers list and select *Toggle editing*.
-That will put the layer in edit mode, so you can add new features, delete them, or edit them.
+This will put the layer in edit mode so you can add new features, delete them, or edit them.

 Select *Add feature* from the *Edit* menu.